 If you’d like to see detailed performance testing results, take a look at the full review.

 One more thing to add.
-Hostinger has servers in Singapore, the US, UK, Netherlands, Lithuania, Indonesia, and Brazil.
+Hostinger has servers in Singapore, the US, UK, Netherlands, France, Lithuania, India, and Brazil.
 This means that you can pick the location that’s closest to your visitors.
 And the closer it is, the better the performance of your site will be to them specifically.